-- By the end of this unit, participants will be able to: - Discuss the concept of entrepreneurship - Discuss the importance of entrepreneurship - Describe the characteristics of an entrepreneur - Describe the different types of enterprises 5. - List the qualities of an effective leader 6. - Discuss the benefits of effective leadership - List the traits of an effective team 8. - Discuss the importance of listening effectively - 10.
-Discuss how to listen effectively - 11.
-Discuss the importance of speaking effectively - 12.
-Discuss how to speak effectively - 13.
-Discuss how to solve problems - 14.
-List important problem solving traits - 15.
-Discuss ways to assess problem solving skills - 16.
-Discuss the importance of negotiation - 17.
-Discuss how to negotiate - 18.
-Discuss how to identify new business opportunities - 19.
-Discuss how to identify business opportunities within your business - 20.
-Understand the meaning of entrepreneur - 21.
-Describe the different types of entrepreneurs - 22.
-List the characteristics of entrepreneurs - 23.
-Recall entrepreneur success stories - 24.
-Discuss the entrepreneurial process - 25.
-Describe the entrepreneurship ecosystem - 26.
-Discuss the government's role in the entrepreneurship ecosystem - 27.
-Discuss the current entrepreneurship ecosystem in India - 28.
-Understand the purpose of the Make in India campaign - 29.
-Discuss the relationship between entrepreneurship and risk appetite - 30.
-Discuss the relationship between entrepreneurship and resilience - 31.
-Describe the characteristics of a resilient entrepreneur - 32.
+- 1. Discuss the concept of entrepreneurship - 2.
+Discuss the importance of entrepreneurship - 3.
+Describe the characteristics of an entrepreneur - 4.
+Describe the different types of enterprises - 5.
+List the qualities of an effective leader - 6.
+Discuss the benefits of effective leadership - 7.
+List the traits of an effective team - 8.
+Discuss the importance of listening effectively - 9.
+Discuss how to listen effectively - 10.
+Discuss the importance of speaking effectively - 11.
+Discuss how to speak effectively - 12.
+Discuss how to solve problems - 13.
+List important problem solving traits - 14.
+Discuss ways to assess problem solving skills - 15.
+Discuss the importance of negotiation - 16.
+Discuss how to negotiate - 17.
+Discuss how to identify new business opportunities - 18.
+Discuss how to identify business opportunities within your business - 19.
+Explain the meaning of entrepreneur - 20.
+Describe the different types of entrepreneurs - 21.
+List the characteristics of entrepreneurs - 22.
+Recall entrepreneur success stories - 23.
+Discuss the entrepreneurial process - 24.
+Describe the entrepreneurship ecosystem - 25.
+Discuss the purpose of the Make in India campaign - 26.
+Discuss key schemes to promote entrepreneurs - 27.
+Discuss the relationship between entrepreneurship and risk appetite - 28.
+Discuss the relationship between entrepreneurship and resilience - 29.
+Describe the characteristics of a resilient entrepreneur - 30.
 Discuss how to deal with failure

-5.5.1 Concept Introduction, (Characteristic of an Entrepreneur, types of firms / types of enterprises): Entrepreneurs and Entrepreneurship
+7.5.1 Concept Introduction (Characteristic of Entrepreneur, types of firms / types of enterprises)

+Entrepreneurs and Entrepreneurship

 Anyone who is determined to start a business, no matter what the risk, is an entrepreneur.
 Entrepreneurs run their own start-up, take responsibility for the financial risks and use creativity, innovation and vast reserves of self-motivation to achieve success.
 They dream big and are determined to do whatever it takes to turn their idea into a viable offering.
-The aim of an entrepreneur is to create an enterprise.
+The aim of a n entrepreneur is to create an enterprise.
 The process of creating this enterprise is known as entrepreneurship.